fluencelabs/docs/docs/build-mvm/overview/fluence_functions.md

 ## In A Nutshell

-To make Fluence Cloudless Function work for you, you need to complete three fundamental steps:
+To make Fluence Cloudless Function work for you, you need to complete four fundamental steps:

-* Create and manage your [Compute Functions](../glossary.md/#compute-functions) by compiling your business logic to Marine Wasm
+* Create and manage your [Compute Functions](../glossary.md/#compute-functions) by compiling your business logic to [Marine](../glossary.md/#marine) Wasm
 * Create your Aqua scripts to choreograph your Compute Functions
 * Create your [Developer Offer](../glossary.md/#developer-offer) to package your compute artifacts and deployment requirements
-* Submit your Developer Offer
+* Submit your Developer Offer to the [marketplace](../glossary.md/#compute-marketplace) for matching

 Cloudless Function is available on a Wasm runtime called [Marine](../glossary.md/#marine), with more runtimes already under development, providing performant, available and portable compute functions across capacity providers participating in the [Compute Marketplace](../glossary.md/#compute-marketplace).
 Moreover, [Aqua](../glossary.md/#aqua) lets you choreograph compute functions into [Cloudless Deployments](../glossary.md/#cloudless-deployment).